 I was recently inspired to post this info because all of my Personal Training clients are so amazing and they know what it takes to achieve their fitness goals.
 You all know who you are 🙂 You show up and train hard, no matter what.
 My hat is off to you because in all of my years in the fitness industry doing 1-on-1 and group exercise one thing has remained true:

-Those who find the motivation and self discipline to deny themselves the option to make excuses will always reap the benefits.
+Those who dig deep to find the motivation and self discipline to deny themselves the option to make excuses will always reap the benefits

 We all know fitness promotes health.
 And in addition to having a healthy body fitness can help promote a healthy mind and sense of well being.
 It’s important for you to remember that in many studies related to exercise fighting depression over the years have proven fitness to be an outstanding method of combating depression, anxiety and low energy levels.
 Those are no longer excuses to avoid exercise, they’re reasons to start getting fit.